Planning & Public Works

 and operations cease with gate closure at 5:00 P.M.
 The landfill is currently closed on Sundays.
 The

-site is also closed on the federally recognized holidays of New Year’s, Easter, July 4th, Thanksgiving,
+site is also closed on the federally recognized holidays of New Year’s, Memorial Day, July 4th, Thanksgiving,

 Landfill Scale House (530) 624-0286